nginxinc/ansible-role-nginx-controller-certificate/README.md

 NGINX Controller Certificate
 =========

-Upsert (create and update) certificates to NGINX Controller.
+Upsert (create and update) certificates to NGINX Controller for use with Gateways and Components.

 Requirements
 ------------